dcop7/tips_and_guides/workflow/personal_workflow.md

 ## Morning
 * Review Todoist — scan what's due and overdue
 * Pick the Big 3 — write them in the Notebook
-* Glance at the Topics DB — anything ending soon?
+* Glance at Topics DB — anything ending soon?
 (End formula)

 ## During the day
 * Work from the Notebook Big 3